jpmvferreira/gwcatalog/README.md

 Each time that there is an update which is not backwards compatible (e.g.: removing features, fundamental change on how the program is used) it will increment X and reset both Y and Z (e.g.: 1.1.2 -> 2.0.0).

-In this repository you will find branches for the stable version (master) and the development version (dev).
-All modifications are done in the development branch and, after being tested, are included in the stable version, with the appropriate version bump.
+In this repository you will find two branches: the stable branch (master) and the development branch (dev).
+All modifications are done in the development branch and, after being properly tested, are merged in the stable branch, with the appropriate version bump.

 ## License